kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-cue.md

 ---
-title: Write application description files with CUE
+title: CUE application description file
 ---

-[Make Your Own Addon](./intro) introduces the basic structure of an addon and illustrate that any Kubernetes operator to be installed of an addon should be defined in a KubeVela application.
-[Write application description files with YAML](./addon-yaml) explains the way using YAML define the application.
-If you choose to use CUE to write application description files the addon will be able to have these abilities:
+[Document](./intro) introduces the basic structure of an addon and illustrate that any Kubernetes operator to be installed of an addon should be defined in a KubeVela application.
+Document [YAML application description file](./addon-yaml) explains the way using YAML define the application.
+If you use CUE to write application description file the addon will be able to have these abilities:

 * Utilize the flexible and concise syntax of the CUE language, rich built-in functions and its parameter verification capabilities, to render and deploy the application and auxiliary resources with parameters and metadata of addon.
 * An addon may contain multiple Definitions and CRD Operators, they can be selectively installed according to parameters of addon.

-This doc will introduce how to Write the application description file with the CUE.
+This doc will introduce how to Write the application description file using CUE.

 Application description files contain two parts: application template files and resource files (files in the `resources/` folder).

 ## Application template file (template.cue)

-The most important part in the application template is `output` field, which must embed a KubeVela application.
-As follows:
+The most important part in the application template is `output` field, which must embed a KubeVela application as follows:

 ```cue
 package main